kyle-walker/weldr.github.io/_posts/2018-10-18-Running-Composer-on-RHEL.md

 We'll use [RHEL 7.5](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/7.5_release_notes/index) as our version of Red Hat Enterprise Linux for running this document.
 Make sure to have at least 50 gigabytes of disk space to run this.
-Due to the way [Lorax](http://weldr.io/lorax/) works it make changes to the operating system its running on, so don't use this system for other tasks:
+Due to the way [Lorax](https://weldr.io/lorax/) works it make changes to the operating system its running on, so don't use this system for other tasks.
+It may be beneficial to deploy [Lorax](https://weldr.io/lorax) in an ephemeral virtual machine.:

 Make sure your system is subscribed: